Backcountry Safety

 Motorized Vehicles

 • Snowmobiling inside the Sun Peaks Resort boundary or Controlled Recreation Area (CRA) is not permitted at any time.
 Truck parking and snowmobile access is available from parking lot 6.
 From there follow the designated route out of the ski resort area and CRA to access the backcountry.
-For more information please review our Snowmobile/ORV Access Guide
+For more information please review our Independent Snowmobile/ORV Access page.

 For more information on backcountry safety visit www.avalanche.ca.